dansantinojones/the-simpsons-story-vault/README.md

 ### Things to implement:
 * Three stories per character.
 * More words in the dictionary for the user to choose from.

+## Media Credits
+* [Mad Libs Game](https://www.glowwordbooks.com/blog/category/kids-online-mad-libs/) for inspiration on the stories.
+* [ASCII Art Archive](https://www.asciiart.eu/cartoons/simpsons) for the images used.
+* [Simpsons Wiki](https://simpsons.fandom.com/wiki/Simpsons_Wiki) for the finer details.

+## Acknowledgements
+I would like to thank my mentor Guido for his advice and support planning and executing this project.
+I would like to thank Mia Tothova for the initial idea and undertanding of the code required.